rtt63/prscore/README.md

 Use AI to detect how potentially dangerous is to merge this PR.

+## Why?

+> Is it better than traditional linters/code review approach?

+It's a good option for tight, **fast-paced teams** where proper, detailed and qualified code review is a luxury.
+You still need tests, good typings and skilled engineers.

+But **if most of your code reviews are LGTM at best - try this instead.**

-Examples
+## Examples

-- Big PR
+- Big PRs (too many things at once to keep focus on)
-- Breaking changes or changes in specific files
+- Breaking changes or changes in specific files (probably more edge-cases than we thought)
-- Too much time between first and last commit, which might leed to lost focus
+- Too much time between first and last commit (heuristically, the longer it takes the more focus is shifting towards "just ship it already")
-- Incomplete error handle
+- Incomplete error handling (The owls are not what they seem)
+- and more

 ## Installation

 Required Claude API account

 1. Add `ANTHROPIC_API_KEY="your-key"` to secrets
-2.
+2. Install dependency

 ```bash
 npm install --save-dev prscore
 ```

-3. To create your custom config locally
+3. (optional) Create your custom config locally if needed

 ```bash
 npm install -g prscore && prscore init